davidyu/Robinson/README.md

 # Robinson

-A (n almost) real-time forward rendering framework implemented for pedagogical purposes.
+A real-time forward rendering framework for pedagogical purposes.

-The renderer supports basic geometric primitives, some basic shaders and is fairly extendable.
+The renderer supports basic geometric primitives, a couple of basic shaders and is fairly extendable.

 Currently, it targets modern web browsers using WebGL 2.0.